ksu-cs-textbooks/cis527/content/0-introduction/05-syllabus/_index.md

 * **Website:** https://russfeld.me
 * **Virtual Office Hours:** By appointment via [Zoom](https://ksu.zoom.us/).
 Schedule a meeting at [https://calendly.com/russfeld](https://calendly.com/russfeld)

+### Teaching Assistant

+* Matt Schwartz (matt00 AT ksu DOT edu)

 #### Preferred Methods of Communication:

 * **Email**: Email is the official method of communication for this course.
 Any emails sent to the instructor regarding this course should be answered within one class day.
+Please use the official course email address: cis527-help@ksuemailprod.onmicrosoft.com
 * **Discord**: For short questions and discussions of course content and assignments, Discord is preferred since questions can be asked once and answered for all students.
 There is a #cis-527_cc-510 channel on the [K-State CS Discord Server](https://discordbot.cs.ksu.edu) for this course.
 Students are encouraged to post questions there and use that space for discussion, and the instructor will strive to answer questions there as well.
 * **Phone/Text:** _Emergencies only!_ I will do my best to respond as quickly as I can.